CracklyDuck/titanic-subamariners/README.md

 Part II
 * E4_Titanic_ClassificationModels.ipynb: Contains detailed description of the implementation of Machine Learning models to predict whether a passeneger with specific characteristics survived the Titanic incident.
 Models included are KNN, Random Forest, Logistic Regression, and Support Vector Machine.
 Requires train.csv and test.csv

+FINAL
-* Report_TitanicAnalysis: Summary of findings and insights retrieved from analysis of the data during Part I of the project.
-Report of results obtained of the implemented ML models.
+* Report_TitanicAnalysis: Final summary of findings and insights retrieved from analysis of the data during Part I of the project.
+Report of results obtained of the implemented ML models and tuning of hyperparameters for chosen model.

 Data

+* data4training.csv: Modified train.csv ready to be used for the implementation of models.
 * train.csv
 * test.csv